gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 09 react context
+Introduced a react context ``AddNotificationContext`` in the League that is accessed in the Game custom hook to avoid prop drilling (passing props to descendants).

 ## step 08 game details
 Load the game when navigating to the game from the home page.
 Show the details of the game.